dodo607/testgit/readme.txt

 dfasdfas

+this is on dev branch
-this is in dev branch
+this is on dev branch too